Renaud-D-Harreville/nextcloud-docker/README.md

 First, we want the use of docker because it is more stable, especially when multiple applications are launched on the same server, and it can be very easily managed with docker compose.
 So we start by searching the rights docker images and if possible some examples of their possible docker compose configuration.
 [And here we get it !](https://hub.docker.com/_/nextcloud/)

+> Note that the docker-compose examples in the link are in version 2, but you will find updated docker-compose files in version 3 in this repository, based on [the nextcloud docker github project](https://github.com/nextcloud/docker/tree/master/.examples)

-So, this is how we get a nextcloud + mariadb + nginx configuration, that will enable us to get an unsecure but working docker compose nextcloud server. that can be access through the server IP adress.
+So, this is how we get a nextcloud + mariadb + nginx configuration, that will enable us to get an unsecure but working docker compose nextcloud server, that can be access through the server IP adress.
 This is approximatively what we can found on the *src/nextcloud directory* (you will see an additional clamav image in it, that i will explain later).

 #### 2) Add https protocol for security purpose

 But, for security purpose, we want https protocol, and this can be achieved with the letsencrypt docker image.
 But to make it work we must get a valid domain (you will probably have to buy one), and a correct DNS configuration to map your domain adress to your server IP.
-More information about this on the Letsencrypt site web.
+More information about this on the [Letsencrypt site web](https://letsencrypt.org/).
 This is achieved by combining the *src/https-reverse-proxy* and *src/nextcloud* directories.
 Originally, they were merged into one single directory and one single docker-compose file.
-But, as we will see, this resulted into the impossibility to add another web site in the same server because port 80 and 443 are already use by the nginx-proxy container !
+But, as we will see, this resulted into the impossibility to add another web site in the same server because port 80 and 443 are already used by the nginx-proxy container !

 So, here is what we get after these step :